Noerr/hdf5_kinetic_pdf_proxy/README.md

  - The mini app creates an HDF5 file containing a single dataset organized as a rank-8 double-precision array.
  - Each process creates a same-sized tile
+ - All dataset write can be accomplished with just one `H5Dwrite()` simultaneously per process.
- - Executing with more MPI processes creates a large overall dataset and file
+ - Executing with more MPI processes creates a larger overall dataset and file
  - The dimensions {0,1,2} of the dataset is controlled by tile size and a simple 3d box arrangement of MPI ranks
  - The Dimensions {3,4,5,6,7} are compile-time fixed set by the parameters `NV`, `dof`, and `num_species`.
 These values match pertinent use case and have the effect of very large contiguous regions of memory that match contiguous regions in the HDF5 API